Get Legal Advice About Robbery Charges

 Robbery in the Second Degree occurs when a person, in the course of committing a theft, uses or threatens the immediate use of physical force upon another person with intent to accomplish the theft.
 Robbery in the Second Degree is a Class C felony, K.R.S. § 515.030, and it is punishable by a sentence of imprisonment of not less than 5 years nor more than 10 years.

 Possible Defenses for Robbery

 In the case of robbery, the defense may center on the fact that the person did not act with knowledge that the item was not his or hers or that he or she did have permission to take the item.
 We see cases where a person confronts another person for the return of his own property, perhaps even under a mistaken belief that the property is his.
 Under these circumstances, the person may not realize that he taking the property of another.

 Other defenses may also apply.
 This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures based on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
 Many other defenses are available that rely on scrutinizing and exposing weaknesses in the prosecutor’s case, such as biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood or urine for forensic testing, incompetent computer evidence, flawed photo lineups and inaccurate crime scene/accident reconstructions.

 It is important that you hire a skilled and experienced robbery lawyer to defend you in a manslaughter case in Mt.
-Washington or Shepherdsville, Bullitt County, or across Kentucky.
+Washington or Shepherdsville, Trimble, Henry, Olham, Jefferson, Shelby Counties, or across Kentucky.

 Call us at 502-688-5200 in the Greater Louisville area and across Kentucky.